raphaelbastide/1962/doc.md

             Width: *
             Height: *
             Depth:
-        Position of the origin: * // free description of a point.
+        Position of the origin: * // Free description of a point.
 Each object's position will be relative to this point.
         Capture hardware
             Type: // Can be photographic, video, video stream, drawing, 3D capture…
             Model: // free description
-            X position:
-            Y position:
+            X position: // Relative to the given origin Y position:
             Z position:
             Angle:
         Lighting hardware
-            Natural // or:
+            Natural // or, if artificial:
-            X position:
-            Y position:
+            X position: // Relative to the given origin Y position:
             Z position:
             Angle:
-        Objects
+        Objects *
-            ID: // Define the identifier for the object.
-First one must be 0, the 1, 2, 3…
+            ID: * // Define the identifier for the object.
+First one must be 0, then 1, 2, 3…
-                Name: // A name of the object
+                Name: * // A name of the object
                 Size
-                    Width:
+                    Width: *
-                    Height:
+                    Height: *
-                    Depth:
+                    Depth: *
                 Position
-                    X position: 0
-                    Y position: 0
-                    Z position: 0
-                    Position description: The plank is put down on the floor on its bigger facet the simpler way Color / texture: White
-            ID: 2
-                Name: Floral foam brick
-                Size
-                    Width: 22,5cm
-                    Height: 10,6cm
-                    Depth: 8cm
-                Position
-                    X position: 14cm
-                    Y position: 28cm
+                    X position: * // Relative to the given origin Y position: *
-                    Z position: 0.4cm
+                    Z position: *
-                    Position description: The floral foam brick is put down on the white plank on its largest side the simpler way
+                    Position description: // Free description of the position.
-                Color / texture: Pale green
+                Color / texture:
-           ID: 3
+            ID: 1 // Here can begin a second object
-                Name: External hard disk drive
+                Name:
-                Model: Pika One FLS-U2-160
-                Size
-                    Width: 20,5cm
-                    Height: 14,5cm
-                    Depth: 3cm
-                Position
-                    X position: 14cm
-                    Y position: 28cm
-                    Z position:
-                    Position description: The External hard disk drive is partly embedded into the top side of the floral foam brick.
-Angle and embed depth are free.
-                Color / texture: Pale green
+                ...